Clergy Leadership Incubator

 Taking your rabbinate to the next level

 The Clergy Leadership Incubator (CLI) is a two-year fellowship for rabbis to encourage innovative thinking and equip rabbis to serve as transformative change agents in the communities that they serve.
-CLI is fiscally sponsored by Clal: The National Jewish Center for Learning and Leadership and is directed by Rabbi Sid Schwarz.
+CLI is fiscally sponsored by Hazon and is directed by Rabbi Sid Schwarz.
 The acronym—CLI—reminds us that clergy are intended to be human vessels (klei kadosh) that create sacred communities in which Jews can find meaning and purpose.

 We are looking for rabbis who think big, are prepared to dramatically re-think how synagogues function or are engaged in launching a spiritual alternative to synagogues of their own design.
-The syllabus will integrate methodologies from the fields of design thinking, adaptive leadership and the best thinking of the past twenty years in the field of synagogue transformation.
-Our partnership with Cambridge Leadership Associates, the pioneers of the discipline of adaptive leadership, gives rabbis access to the trainers who designed the program at Harvard’s Kennedy School of Government.
+The syllabus integrates methodologies from the fields of design thinking, adaptive leadership and the best thinking of the past twenty years in the field of synagogue transformation.
 In addition, CLI Fellows are supported by both a rabbinic mentor from the CLI national mentor team and by a peer cohort that will form an interdenominational community of practice.

 The goal of CLI is to train a select group of rabbis with the skills to be effective change agents in their communities.
 During the course of the two-year program, each participant will be expected to develop a specific innovation that s/he will seek to implement in the community/institution that they are serving.
 The program will help rabbis “incubate” their innovation projects and navigate their respective congregational/organizational cultures so that they can begin to shift the paradigm of the spiritual community itself.

-Cohort 3 is open to rabbis in years 5-15 of their rabbinate.
-The program fee of $1,500/year covers three mandatory retreats, monthly meetings with a mentor, monthly meetings with a Community of Practice, all curricular materials and training from national experts in a wide range of fields.
+Cohort 4 is open to rabbis in years 5-15 of their rabbinate.
+The program fee of $2,000/year covers three mandatory retreats, monthly meetings with a mentor, monthly meetings with a Community of Practice, all curricular materials and training from national experts in a wide range of fields and personal coaching.
 Applications are due Feb.
-24, 2017.
-The program will begin in June 2017 and conclude in June 2019.
+1, 2019.
+The program will begin in June 2019 and conclude in June 2021.
 There is no programming in the summer months.
 For more information check out: http://www.cliforum.org/

 “CLI has transformed my rabbinate!
 The expert knowledge, support and encouragement I received through the CLI fellowship helped me take my rabbinate to the next level.
 The most valuable aspect of the program for me was the leadership training we did at the retreats and the ongoing learning CLI provided through monthly meetings and emails.” -Rabbi Salomon Gruenwald, Hebrew Education Alliance, Denver, CO